nyan222/roman_empire_zoomcamp/README.md

 ## Future work

 - Try all this with another popular Cloud, that accept my cards:)
-- Make incremental model, to append only the latest data from each load.
+- Make incremental model, to append only the latest data from each load
-- Documentation and data quality tests in dbt.
+- Documentation and data quality tests in dbt
 - Try Spark transformations instead of dbt
-- Try Streaming process with Kafka and Spark.
+- Try Streaming process with Kafka and Spark

 ## License